King Creole: Production

 Hal Wallis acquired the rights to A Stone for Danny Fisher in February 1955 for $25,000, with the intention of giving the lead role of a New York boxer to either James Dean or Ben Gazzara.
-The role was originally written for Dean, but the project was cancelled after his death in 1955.
+The role was originally written for Dean, but the project was canceled after his death in 1955.
 In January 1957, following the success of an off-Broadway stage version of the story, Presley was suggested as a possible replacement.
 After negotiations were completed, the character of Fisher was changed from a boxer to a singer and the location was moved from New York to New Orleans.

 Wallis selected Michael Curtiz, a noted director of the Hollywood studio system whose works included The Adventures of Robin Hood, Yankee Doodle Dandy and Casablanca.
-Curtiz decided to shoot the film in black and white for dramatic ambiance and to give the streets a film noir appearance.
-He also selected an experienced cast to support Presley, including Walther Matthau and Carolyn Jones, as well as Dolores Hart, Presley's co-star in the 1957 film Loving You.
+Curtiz decided to shoot the film in black-and-white for dramatic ambiance and to give the streets a film noir appearance.
+He also selected an experienced cast to support Presley, including Walter Matthau and Carolyn Jones, as well as Dolores Hart, Presley's co-star in the 1957 film Loving You.
 Curtiz instructed a "taken aback" Presley to lose fifteen pounds and shave his sideburns for the role, both of which Presley did.

 On December 20, 1957, a month before filming was due to begin, Presley received his draft notice.
 Presley and Paramount had to request special permission to defer Presley's enlistment to allow him to finish the film.
 Both pointed out to the draft board that a delay in filming would cost them a large sum of money invested in the pre-production of the film.
 On December 27, Presley received a 60-day deferment.